unthingable/monster-jam/docs/README.md

 * The arrow keys scroll the grid by blocks of 8 tracks/scenes.
 Keys will light up if there is content to scroll to.
 * **SHIFT+...** in regular mode: hold shift and then
-  * Arrow keys: scroll by 1 track/scene (SHIFT function is flippable in preferences)
+  * Arrow keys: scroll by 1 track/scene (SHIFT function is flippable in settings)
   * **SCENE(1-8)**: directly select from the first 8 pages of scenes
   * **TRACK(1-8)**: directly select from the first 8 pages of tracks (if enabled in settings)
   * The currently selected scene/track page is **white**, available pages are **yellow**.
 If the view is currently between pages, two adjacent pages will be orange.